scottvr/phart/README.md

 # not yet in Pypi so, from github:
 pip install git+https://github.com/scottvr/phart

-# or since you are probably reading this from where you cloned the repo:
+# or if you are reading this from where you cloned the repo:
 pip install -e .
 ```